Some time ago I was reading up on

 No artscene revue would be complete without at least one member of the RIPscrip species, a vector illustration format (which documented not output, but drawing instructions -- so viewers would see every line drawn in fast forward, every step taken toward the final product).
 This one was also released in my group Mistigris, featuring ironically a game which could be more effectively represented in textmode characters than most: the roguelike NetHack!
 At the time it was pretty unheard of to distribute computer artscene pieces that weren't ads for some BBS or another, but we didn't always adhere to the status quo in Mist.
 (Also, ours were some of the last gasp of BBSes!
 What do you promote when all the boards are gone?)
 The artist is Happyfish, who is basically the only person I know who has ascended in NetHack.
 This is one of her characters.

-This October will mark the 20th anniversary of the first release by Mistigris, and as you can see, I'm warming up to celebrate it.
+the first release by Mistigris, and as you can see, I'm warming up to celebrate it.